sozoalvin/EC2-RDS-KVFOOD/README.md

 <p>Amazon Web Services RD2 - mySQL</p>

 <h2>Click <a href="http://kvfood.sozoalvin.com">here</a> for the live server</h2>
+<p>EC2 instance maintenance.
+Link will be live again once maintenance has concluded</p>

 <h2>Instructions on How to Use</h2>
 <h4>Click on image for a direct link to the instructions in PDF format.</h4>